xufengduan/MacBehaviour/README.md

 ## Demo Code - Qianfan Baidu

-We have provided a demonstration script for models hosted on Baidu's Qianfan platform.
-You can begin by experimenting with free models such as `Yi-34B-Chat`, or choose from other models like the Meta-Llama and Mixtral families.
+This is a demo code for models hosted on Baidu's Qianfan platform.
+You can begin by experimenting with free models such as `yi_34b_chat`/`ernie_speed`, or choose from other models like the Meta-Llama and Mixtral families.

 For more details on obtaining API and secret keys, refer to [this guide](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/dlv4pct3s).
 To browse available models, check [this list](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/Nlks5zkzu#%E5%AF%B9%E8%AF%9Dchat).
 Be aware that some models require payment for usage, as explained [here](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/hlrk4akp7#%E6%8C%89%E9%87%8F%E5%90%8E%E4%BB%98%E8%B4%B9).